pranayga/expl0ring_V8/docs/taint_tracking_stroucki.md

 Commit SHA: 600241ea64

 ## Introduction
-This post discusses the internals the changes which were made into the V8 & Blink source code in order to implement taint-tracking for String class.
+This post discusses the internals the changes which were made into the V8 & Blink source code to implement taint-tracking for `String` class.

-We shall first discuss an overall picture of what we want to be able to do and how it fits in to the major sub-components of V8 & blink.
-Next, we will bisect the changes in depth in order to understand them better.
+We shall first discuss an overall picture of what we want to be able to do and how it fits into the major sub-components of V8 & blink.
+Next, we will bisect the changes in-depth to understand them better.

 ## Overall Picture

-**TODO**: Add the initial diagram and picture once you have the understanding of the major pieces and keep updating them as you move forward.
+**TODO**: Add the initial diagram and picture once you have an understanding of the major pieces and keep updating them as you move forward.

 ## V8 Diff breakdown

-Now let's first take a look at the changes which have been made in the V8 Javscript engine source code.
+Now let's first take a look at the changes which have been made in the V8 Javascript engine source code.

 #### 1. Build